Table of Contents

 Although DED technology can be used to make metal, ceramic and polymer parts, it is predominately used to make metal parts.
 DED can be classified into the following groups by the energy source it uses to melt material.

-- Laser-based DED systems such as Optomec’s Laser Engineering Net Shape (LENS) DED system uses laser as the main energy source
+- Laser-based DED systems such as Optomec’s Laser Engineering Net Shape (LENS) DED system uses a laser as the main energy source

-- Plasma or Electric arc based DED systems such as Wire arc additive manufacturing (WAAM) DED process uses an electric arc to melt the wire
+- Plasma or Electric arc-based DED systems such as Wire arc additive manufacturing (WAAM) DED process uses an electric arc to melt the wire

-DED technology can also be subdivided further into the following types based on the types of material feedstock used to create the parts.
+Directed energy deposition technology can also be subdivided further into the following types based on the types of material feedstock used to create the parts.

 - Powder-based DED systems such as Laser Engineered Net shaping (LENS) or Laser metal Deposition (LMD) feed powder through the nozzle and melted by a laser beam or electron beam